Beginner's guide to Multimodal AI Models in 2025. AI processing text, images, audio.

 The Fix:

-• Start with simple, clear inputs
+• Start with simple, clear inputs.

-• Use multimodal AI to augment, not replace, human judgment
+• Use multimodal AI to augment, not replace, human judgment.

-• Always verify outputs, especially for critical tasks
+• Always verify outputs for critical tasks.

 Mistake #3: Not Considering Computational Requirements

-The Problem: Running out of resources mid-project.
+The Problem: Running out of GPU memory or budget mid-project.

 The Fix:

-• Calculate costs based on expected usage
+• Calculate costs based on expected usage volume.

 Mistake #4: Mixing Incompatible Modalities